tardate/LittleArduinoProjects/Electronics101/SMDPracticeBoards/Star/README.md

 ## Notes

+NB: see [LEAP#171 SMD Practice Boards](../) for an overview of all the SMD practice boards I have tried.

 I've seen this
-[Five-Pointed Star Breathing Light DIY Kit](https://www.aliexpress.com/item/1005002131149229.html) around for some time, and finalled shelled out a $1 or so to try one out.
+[Five-Pointed Star Breathing Light DIY Kit](https://www.aliexpress.com/item/1005002131149229.html) around for some time, and finally shelled out a $1 or so to try one out.

 It's maybe a change from the typical 4017+555 circuits used in these SMD soldering kits!